 Securities Fraud – SEC Defense Lawyer

-At Oberheiden, P.C., our proven federal securities defense lawyers provide skilled legal representation for securities fraud enforcement matters.
-Our practice is nationwide in scope, and our career defense attorneys and former DOJ white-collar prosecutors have collectively handled thousands of federal cases at all stages – from investigation through appeal.
+At Oberheiden, P.C., our proven federal securities defense lawyers provide skilled legal representation for SEC investigations and securities law violations enforcement matters.
+Our practice is nationwide in scope, and our career defense attorneys and former high-level government prosecutors have collectively handled thousands of federal cases at all stages – from securities investigation through appeal.
 If the SEC is targeting you or your company for administrative or civil enforcement, or if the SEC is working with the DOJ to pursue criminal securities fraud charges, we can use our experience to protect you.

 Nick Oberheiden: SEC Fraud Defense Attorney

 Securities Fraud Enforcement: Five Core Principles and a “Diverse Mix” of Enforcement Activity

 In a press release announcing the publication of the SEC Enforcement Division’s 2019 Annual Report, the SEC confirmed that it is continuing to target its securities fraud enforcement efforts based on five core principles.
 These five core principles are:

 - Focus on the Main Street investor,

 - Keep pace with technological change,

 - Impose remedies that most effectively further enforcement goals, and